 Thiyyas are known as Ezhavas in southern Kerala, the former kingdom of Travancore.
 That is where Sri Narayana Guru, also an Ezhava, preached ‘One caste, one religion, one god for all’.
 Gurukkal, who became a Sanskrit scholar under the tutelage of his learned father, set up a Sanskrit school and for a long time remained the most powerful propagandist of Siva Yogi of the Brahmo Samaj, a pan-Indian Hindu social reform movement.
 Siva Yogi is said to have given him the title Vaghbhatananda.
 But by 1917, he had parted ways with Siva Yogi, distinguished himself from Sri Narayana Guru and started preaching Atmavidya.
 Isaac and Williams write: “A group of radical youth headed by Karappayil Kanaran Master invited Vaghbhatananda to deliver a lecture at Karakkad.
 A large gathering of people listened spellbound to Vaghbhatananda’s eloquent discourse ridiculing idol worship, rituals and outdated customs.
 Atmavidya Sangham – a forum for the study and propagation of atmavidya – was born in this meeting … The salutation of the new organization was a clarion call for struggle against caste injustice in the name of the creator: ‘Awake, remember the Creator, arise and fight for justice.”
 As Vaghbhatananda fought for the rights of the lower castes, he had the support of his wealthy, progressive Muslim friend Muthu Koyal Thangal.

 The members of the Atmavidya Sangham drew the ire of not only the upper castes but also the Thiyya elites, for the Sangham fought against not only caste discrimination and but also Thiyya superstitions.
 The Sangham members thus faced social and economic boycott.
 That led to the Sangham establishing their own school in 1922, a credit cooperative society (Aikya Nanaya Sangham) in 1924 and finally ULCCS in 1925.
 The first president of ULCCS was Chappayil Kunjyekku Gurukkal.
 A skilled mason, Gurukkal organized an inter-caste dining feast in Karakkad, inviting the outcaste communities to participate.
 Another founding member was Paleri Chandaman, the grandfather of the present ULCCS president Rameshan Paleri.
-He came from an economically well-off family in Karakkad.
+He came from a well-off family in Karakkad.
 Isaac and Williams write: “He threw the idols from the family temple into the well, shocking the entire village.
 He also organized the daring procession of Thiyya women wearing blouses for the first time and the irreverent and innovative polluting of the temple and public ponds by bathing in them … Chandaman donated the land and basement of his own house to the cooperative to build an office.”
 Another founding member Kayyala Chekku dug a well for Dalits on his own land.

 Ninety-five years on, the revolutionary spirit of ULCCS remains intact.
 It is still the worker who once started as a sweeper, a stonecutter on the road worksite who goes on to become a member of the cooperative, then a director and then a chairman.
 The worker proves his competence over a period, becomes a member and then elects the board of directors from among the members.
 The board of directors takes all the decisions.